 Goals of the Spanish Program

-1. To help children develop confidence and communicative competence in Spanish so that they can use the language appropriately according to the circumstance.
+1. To help children develop basic communicative competence in Spanish so that they can use the language appropriately according to the circumstance.

-2. To instill pride in the children, for being Spanish speakers.
+2. To instill confidence and pride in the children, for being Spanish speakers.

 3. To create a Spanish learning culture that is joyful and exciting.